noreiller/barricade/README.md

 ## To do

+* Get rid of this alert with the name (lazy me...)
 * Design the control panel
 * Align the board in the center of the page
 * Enhance the notification panel w/ player specific informations (color when specific to user) and colored icon (click/open to back to normal)